tensorforce/tensorforce/README.rst

 The goal of TensorForce is not just to re-implement existing algorithms, but to provide clear APIs and modularisations, and later provide serving, integration and deployment components.
-The credit for original open source implementations, which we have adopted and modified into our architecture, fully belongs to the original authors, which have all made their code available under MIT licenses.
+Credit for some of the open source implementations we have adopted and modified into our architecture fully belongs to the original authors, which have all made their code available under MIT licenses.

 In particular, credit goes to John Schulman, Ilya Sutskever and Wojciech